Regulation

 • Participation of each team member

-• Ability to deal with issues as a team
+• Ability to handle questions as a team

 25%